JulianCataldo/lit-styles-link-dsd/README.md

 </table>

 > [!CAUTION]
-> TAKE IT WITH A GRAIN OF SALTS.
+> TAKE IT WITH A GRAIN OF SALT.
 IT'S NOT SCIENTIFIC.
 > Various, difficult-to-control factors are interfering.
 > E.g. streaming versus static seems to affect parsing order (need confirmation).